kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 network is capable of providing network services and resources necessary of the application specific operations and control.

-Depending on the design of the usecase the process controller functionality (oc-point) may reside as a software module in the data application or as a separate module.
-When deployed as a separate module, another connectivity interface between the data application and oc-point will be needed and is out of the scope of this document.
+Depending on the design of the use case, the process controller functionality (oc-point) may reside as a software module in the data application or as a separate module.
+When deployed as a separate module, another connectivity the interface between the data application and oc-point will be needed and is out of the scope of this document.

-The applications will use an communication interface between oc-point and sensor-point to receive sensory data and similarly interface between oc-point to actuation-point to execute a single or a sequence of control instructions.
+The applications will use a communication interface between oc-point and sensor-point to receive sensory data and similarly interface between oc-point to actuation point to execute a single or a sequence of control instructions.

 This abstraction provides an additional layer of  protection in the sense that the traffic patterns between the reference points are well defined so any